twitter/scrooge/README.md

 There is a fairly comprehensive set of unit tests, which actually generate code, compile it, and execute it to verify expectations.

+There are two sub-projects:

+- scrooge-generator: the actual code generator
+- scrooge-runtime: some base traits used by the generated code

 ## Building